Project Overview

 What does the EA for Ashland BRT analyze?
 What were the findings?

 The EA identified potential positive or negative impacts with respect to traffic, parking, neighborhoods and communities, noise and vibration, air quality, energy, and construction.
+A summary of the EA findings is included in the Environmental Assessment Summary (.pdf) (text version, .pdf).

 How to Comment